Overview of Religious Discrimination in New York

 The function of both laws is largely the same – to prohibit discrimination based on religion in the workplace and offer a remedy for those discriminated against.
 Under both laws, employers are prohibited from taking adverse actions (firing, demoting, reprimanding) against employees on the basis of their religion.
 These protections are similar to the ones protecting against discrimination based on age, race, and gender.
 They are also mandated to provide religious accommodations to an employee when doing so would not impose an undue hardship on the employer.
 These rights only apply to sincerely held religious beliefs.

 For example, if it didn’t result in unreasonable hardship to the employer, an employer would likely be required to allow an employee with a religious mandate to take a brief afternoon break for prayer mandated by their religion.

 A New Major Religious Discrimination Case

 Things are heating up in New York federal court where the Equal Employment Opportunity Commission (EEOC) filed a major religious discrimination case against UPS.
 The EEOC, a federal agency that helps enforce federal anti-employment discrimination laws, brought suit against UPS on behalf of male employees that were forced to comply with UPS’s look guidelines, which included shaving beards that some including Muslims and Rastafarians wore to comply with their religion.
 One employee was even allegedly told that “God would understand” if he shaved his beard.

 How will this case turn out?
 An old case gives us some clues.

-An Old Case
+An Old Religious Discrimination Case Provides Insight

 In an earlier employment law blog, we discussed the case of EEOC v.
 Abercrombie, which at the time was pending before the United States Supreme Court.
 As a refresher, that case involved a young woman who had been denied employment at Abercrombie & Fitch due to the headscarf worn to her interview because it conflicting with Abercrombie’s prohibition against head coverings.